daniel-lundin/dom-confetti/README.md

 - `startVelocity` - Initial velocity of the particles, defaults to 45.
 - `width`: - width of the confetti elements
 - `height`: - height of the confetti elements
-- `colors`: - array of possible colors of the elements
 - `elementCount` - Number of particle elements, defaults to 50.
 - `decay` - Decrease in velocity per frame, defaults to 0.9
 - `random` - Randomization function, defaults to Math.random